Editor's Note: The name of New American Security analyst Alex Sullivan was corrected.

 In recent years, Guelleh has increasingly turned to China as a key economic partner.
 Last year he switched the port operating contract to a Chinese company, after the previous Dubai-based operator was accused of corruption.

-Sullivan noted that China has been able to conduct large-scale evacuations of its citizens from Libya in 2011 and, this year, from Yemen.
+In recent years, Sullivan noted that China has been able to conduct large-scale evacuations of its citizens from Libya in 2011 and, this year, from Yemen.
 A base from which China can protect its citizens in the Mideast is important as China sees such operations growing more likely in the future.

 Without a permanent base, China has taken advantage of limited port-access agreements.
 Sullivan speculated China would seek a modest facility to support rotational forces, but more robust than its port infrastructure improvement efforts.